brandan-schmitz/plexbot/README.md

   # The bot token, this is obtained from the Discord Developer Portal
   token: thisissomerandomediscordbotapitokendonotuseit

-  # The name of the bot displayed in all messages
-  name: Plexbot

   # The prefix the bot will use to listen for commands.
 Must be contained within ""
   prefix: "!"